jwpconsulting/projectify/docs/architecture.md

 The Projectify software has the following requirements for its runtime:

 1. Provide a PostgreSQL database instance,
-2. Provide a Redis instance (for queuing, caching, and WebSocket connections),
-3. Provide a modest amount of computing resources, and
+2. Provide a modest amount of computing resources, and
-4. Have a reliable and fast (more than 1 Gbit per second) internet connection to its users.
+3. Have a reliable and fast (more than 1 Gbit per second) internet connection to its users.

 # Components